LethalCompanyCommunity/ModdingWiki/docs/dev/mod-testing-tips.md

 ### Instantly Load Into a Game

 For entering a game as soon as possible, we can use [DevelopmentStartup](https://thunderstore.io/c/lethal-company/p/CTNOriginals/DevelopmentStartup/).
-This will skip start menus and jump right into a game. *Do note that it does not support automatically joining local games on a second instance yet.*
+This will skip start menus and jump right into a game.

 ### Accessing The Debug/Test Menu